AP Exclusive: 2 cats in NY state test positive for virus

 The two cats live in different parts of the state; the USDA and CDC wouldn’t say where specifically.

-The first cat fell ill about a week after a person in its household had a short respiratory illness, though it wasn’t confirmed to be COVID-19, Barton Behravesh said.
+The first cat fell ill about a week after a person in its household had a short respiratory illness, though the person's ailment wasn’t confirmed to be COVID-19, Barton Behravesh said.
 The animal goes outdoors at times and might have come into contact with an infected person in the area, she said.

 The second cat’s owner tested positive for COVID-19 before the cat became sick, officials said.
 Another cat in the same home hasn’t shown any signs of illness.

-The agencies have recommended that any pet owners with COVID-19 avoid contact with their animals as much as possible, including wearing a face covering while caring for them.
+The agencies have recommended that any pet owners with COVID-19 avoid petting, snuggling or other contact with their animals as much as possible, including wearing a face covering while caring for them.

 There have been a handful of reports outside the U.S. of pet dogs or cats becoming infected after close contact with contagious people, including a Hong Kong dog that tested positive for a low level of the pathogen in February and early March.
 Hong Kong agriculture authorities concluded that pet dogs and cats couldn’t pass the virus to human beings but could test positive if exposed by their owners.